haolam05/MiniSlack/README.md

     }
     ```
 ### Delete a reaction for a message specified by id
-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True (Must be the author of the reaction)
 * Request
   * Method: DELETE
   * URL: /messages/:messageID/reactions/:reactionID